pydata/xarray/doc/faq.rst

     value.

-    Even following best-pracitices around tidy tabular data, this approach is very difficult to replicate using tabular data.
+    Even following best-pracitices around tidy tabular data, this approach is very difficult or at least unintuitive to replicate using tabular data.

 Pandas previously supported N-dimensional panels, but started removing them in version 0.20 in favor of xarray data structures.
 There are now built-in methods